 To the JAMA list we must add the figures cited in September 2012 by Shannon Brownlee, Acting Director, Health Policy Program, New American Foundation: “The estimates are that tens of thousands of cancer deaths are being caused by medical radiation.”
 (CT scans, MRIs, etc.)

-Then add the nearly 200,000 patients that may be killed each year by blood clots following surgery or illness, the leading cause of preventable hospital deaths in the U.S., according to David Goldhill, author of the article “How American Healthcare Killed My Father” and the book “Catastrophic Care, released January 8, 2013, citing a report in The Wall Street Journal.
+Then add the nearly 200,000 hospital patients that may be killed each year by blood clots, following surgery or illness.
+A growing problem, blood clots are the leading cause of preventable hospital deaths in the U.S., according to David Goldhill, author of the article “How American Healthcare Killed My Father” and the book “Catastrophic Care, released January 8, 2013, citing a report in The Wall Street Journal.
 (Watch Goldhill’s video.)

-It’s almost enough to make one ask, “Why don’t we drop our health insurance and stay away from doctors except in a dire emergency?”
+It’s almost enough to make one ask, “Why don’t we drop our health insurance except for catastrophic coverage and stay away from doctors except in a dire emergency?”

-Of course, I’d never advocate getting rid of health insurance, for obvious reasons.
+Of course, I’d never advocate getting rid of health insurance, catastrophes being one obvious need for it.
 But suppose, for a moment, that no one had health insurance.
 Lots of things could happen, good as well as bad.
 A good:

 In 2008, shortly after the economic collapse, I was watching TV as a CNN reporter interviewed a woman on the street.
 She had just lost her job.
 The reporter asked how she was coping.